 Applies to fesoterodine: oral tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking fesoterodine:More common
+You should check with your doctor immediately if any of these side effects occur when taking fesoterodine:More common:

 - Difficulty having a bowel movement (stool)